chipsalliance/caliptra-rtl/README.md

 ## **Regression Tests** ##

-Only tests from teh L0 Regression List should be run.
+Only tests from the L0 Regression List should be run.
 ## **NOTES** ##

 * The internal registers are auto rendered at the [GitHub page](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs)